|Quick Facts: Machinists and Tool and Die Makers|

 |Long-term on-the-job training|

-Machinists and tool and die makers work in machine shops, toolrooms, and factories.
-Although many work full time during regular business hours, overtime may be common, as is evening and weekend work.
+Machinists and tool and die makers work in machine shops and factories.
+Many work full time during regular business hours.
+However, working overtime, as well as nights and weekends, may be common.

+Although machinists typically need a high school diploma to enter the occupation, tool and die makers also may need to complete postsecondary courses.
 Machinists and tool and die makers typically are trained on the job.
 Some learn through training or apprenticeship programs, vocational schools, or community and technical colleges.
-Although machinists typically need just a high school diploma, tool and die makers may need to complete courses beyond high school.

 Explore resources for employment and wages by state and area for machinists and tool and die makers.